 MASTER: "I shall not have to tell him very much.
 When the trunk of a

 tree is cut almost to the other side, the cutter steps aside.
-A little later the tree falls down of itself."
+A little

 THE YOUNGER NAREN